Loch Ness Monster: "Surgeon's photograph" (1934)

+The "surgeon's photograph" is perhaps the most famous alleged photo of the creature, and the first to portray its head and neck.
+It is attributed to Robert Kenneth Wilson, a London gynaecologist.
+On 20 April 1934, multiple British newspapers reported Wilson's claim to have seen the monster while driving near Loch Ness the day before, but the stories do not mention the existence of a photograph.
+"Dr. Wilson described the monster as having a small head and a swan-like neck protruding three feet above the surface of the water," the Western Morning News reported.

-The "surgeon's photograph" is reportedly the first photo of the creature's head and neck.
-Supposedly taken by Robert Kenneth Wilson, a London gynaecologist, it was published in the Daily Mail on 21 April 1934.
-Wilson's refusal to have his name associated with it led to it being known as the "surgeon's photograph".
-According to Wilson, he was looking at the loch when he saw the monster, grabbed his camera and snapped four photos.
+The following day, April 21, the Daily Mail announced it has purchased exclusive rights to a photo it attributed to "Mr. Robert Kenneth Wilson, M.A., M.B., Ch.B.Camb., F.R.C.S., of Queen Anne-street, W., who has been touring the Loch Ness countryside."
+Along with the photo, it ran an interview with Wilson about "his remarkable luck in being able to secure such a photograph."
+Wilson said he was looking at the loch when he saw the monster, grabbed his camera, and snapped four photos.
 Only two exposures came out clearly; the first reportedly shows a small head and back, and the second shows a similar head in a diving position.
 The first photo became well known, and the second attracted little publicity because of its blurriness.

-For 60 years the photo was considered evidence of the monster's existence, although skeptics dismissed it as driftwood, an elephant, an otter or a bird.
+For 60 years, the photo was considered evidence of the monster's existence, although skeptics dismissed it as driftwood, an elephant, an otter or a bird.
 The photo's scale was controversial; it is often shown cropped (making the creature seem large and the ripples like waves), while the uncropped shot shows the other end of the loch and the monster in the centre.
 The ripples in the photo were found to fit the size and pattern of small ripples, rather than large waves photographed up close.
 Analysis of the original image fostered further doubt.
 In 1993, the makers of the Discovery Communications documentary Loch Ness Discovered analyzed the uncropped image and found a white object visible in every version of the photo (implying that it was on the negative).
 It was believed to be the cause of the ripples, as if the object was being towed, although the possibility of a blemish on the negative could not be ruled out.
 An analysis of the full photograph indicated that the object was small, about 60 to 90 cm long.